ForgottenAvali/O-SAVS/PRIVACY.md

 - **Discord User ID:** Stored as text to uniquely identify users across participating servers.
 - **VRChat User ID:** Stored as text to map verified status between Discord and VRChat accounts.
 - **Server Settings:** Guild IDs, role IDs, log channel IDs, and custom verification prefix codes configured by server administrators.
-- **Global Sanction Records:** Discord User IDs, reason, timestamp, and moderator ID for globally banned accounts to enforce system-wide exclusions.
+- **Global Sanction Records:** Discord User IDs, internal reason codes, timestamps, and moderator IDs for globally banned accounts to enforce system-wide exclusions.

 ## 2. Information We DO NOT Collect
 - **Personal Identification Documents:** We do not request, collect, or store real-name IDs, passports, driver's licenses, or facial images.